rhp997/BTPi/README.md

 ### Client (Raspberry Pi)

 - Default chromium-browser is used to launch index.html in kiosk mode
-- index.html utilizes a META refresh to automatically refresh
+- index.html utilizes a META refresh to automatically refresh (separate from node-schedule)
+- By default, index.html contains two tables (formatted with Bootstrap) named Table1 and Table2 corresponding to the number of default queries
+  - If you have more queries, simply copy/paste one of the tables and change the number on the end of the ID (e.g. Table3)
-- By default, index.html contains a single table (formatted with Bootstrap) whose columns and rows are derived from the output of the passed query.
+  - Table columns and rows are dynamically derived from the output of the passed query.
   - The table header is derived from the configured query's title attribute
-  - The caption indicates the last time the page was reloaded by the META tag (not file timestamp)
+  - A text value indicates the last time the page was reloaded by the META tag (not file timestamp)
 - Using JQuery and a text editor, the format of the webpage is easily changed
+  - Instead of tablular data, consider widgest from Charts.js or similar

 <p align="right">(<a href="#readme-top">back to top</a>)</p>